Vision tests check many different functions of

 back of the eye.
 This causes blurred vision.
 Refraction is done as a routine

-part of an eye examination for people who already wear glasses or contact
+part of an eye exam for people who already wear glasses or contact

 tests show that your eyesight is below normal and can be corrected by glasses.